- Why should I join the association?

-As an association we like to be hospitable to people who are not members in hopes that if they live in the area, they would like to join.
-We also get some folks from out of town who are looking for games and we extend the courtesy of letting them play just like if we were traveling and wanted to join in other groups at our destination.
-There are also times that people want to bring friends or family members from out of town or in the area and want them to see what the game is all about.
-There are some sessions that have a posted limit on the number of people playing as well as some that use a pre-signup application.
-It is up to the volunteer session coordinators to determine how the limit and non-registered people are handled.
+As an association we like to be hospitable to people who are not members in hopes that if they live in the area, they will become a member.
+We also get some friends or relatives of members from out of town who are looking for games or finding out more about the game and we try to extend the courtesy of letting them play with us.
+It is up to the volunteer session coordinators to determine whether they will accept non-members.
 Overall, we try to be welcoming to non-members as best we can.
-One of the traits that we appreciate about our association is the hospitality that we extend to people and hope we can continue to do so.

 - Where do you play?